LarsFin/API-Farm/README.md

     |___framework-1
 ```

-Each framework will have its own standalone api example.
+Each framework will have its own standalone api example within a separate directory.